themiszamani/B2SAFE-B2STAGE-Training/01-iRODS-handson-user.md

 ```sh
 iquest "select sum(DATA_SIZE), COLL_NAME where COLL_NAME like '/alicetestZone/home/alice/Data%'"
 ```
-This command sums the sizes of all data in each collection startingwith *Data*.
+This command sums the sizes of all data in each collection starting with *Data*.
 The command *iquest* already knows some keywords specific to the iRODS environment.
 You can list them with

 ```sh
 iquest attrs